Kelly, balanced Oregon St. beat UCLA 79-66

 CORVALLIS, Ore.
+(AP) — Oregon State coach Wayne Tinkle said he wanted his team to penetrate the lane, draw the opponent’s big man and drop the ball off to 7-footer Kylor Kelley down low.

+“Kylor is, I think, maybe the best finisher in our league at the rim,” he added.

-(AP) — Kylor Kelley was a perfect six for six from the field and had 14 points and five blocks as Oregon State defeated UCLA 79-66 on Sunday night.
+Kelley was a perfect 6 for 6 from the field and finished with 14 points and five blocks as Oregon State defeated UCLA 79-66 on Sunday night.

 Ethan Thompson and Stephen Thompson Jr. each added 17 points, six rebounds and six assists for the Beavers (11-4, 3-0 Pac-12).